"Does any kid still do this anymore?

 - At the end of the second act of Mary, Mary, after one of Mary's stupid remarks drives her ex-husband out of his own apartment into the winter night, Mary starts repeating "I must keep my big mouth shut" to herself "mechanically, like a child writing 'lines' as a punishment" (as the stage directions put it).

-- Bart writing lines on the blackboard in the OP of The Simpsons.
-The actual lines differ from episode to episode.
+- Bart writing lines on the blackboard in the opening credits of each episode, with the actual lines differing from episode to episode.
 Including the movie in which the line to write is "I will not illegally download this movie".

-- When Bart was punished at the end of an episode for stealing the teacher's books (he was Taking the Heat for Lisa, who was in a rebel phase because a vocational test said she'd be a housewife), he wrote that he'd not expose the teachers' ignorance.
+- In "Separate Vocations", when Bart was punished for stealing the teacher's books (he was Taking the Heat for Lisa, who was in a rebel phase because a vocational test said she'd be a housewife), he wrote that he'd not expose the teachers' ignorance.

 - In "Itchy & Scratchy: The Movie", Mrs. Krabappel makes Marge write "I will try to raise a better child".
 When Marge questions the value in doing this, Mrs. Krabappel simply tells her, "Just do it!"